 STORY

 Story was a large, powerful, kind, and deeply honest dog.
-To stand with him was a gift, and his power was humbling.
+HIS STORY

 NADAC - 4245 life time points, NATCH, V-NATCH, N triple superior, O triple superior, E triple superior, N superior versatility, EJC - P5, TG-E P9, TN-E P20, WV-E P7